 The idea is to assign financial value to the carbon stored in trees and to compensate the institution or community (in developing countries only) protecting the forested areas.
 Deforestation is thought to contribute around 20% of greenhouse gas emissions, so finding incentives to avoid it is an important climate-control mechanism.
 It's also a good way to 'make conservation pay', with 50% of carbon revenues used to benefit communities directly.

-In September 2013 the government announced that more than 700,000 credits had been approved for sale, which would save 32 million tonnes of CO₂ from reaching the atmosphere.
+In September 2013, the government announced that more than 700,000 credits had been approved for sale, which would save 32 million tonnes of CO₂ from reaching the atmosphere.
+But the scheme hit a snag in 2016 and sales were suspended.
+As of 2019 however, there were signs that they would resume under the new administration.

 Feature: Madagascar’s National Parks & Reserves